moses9591/plt/README.md

 5) To finish execute the command "firefox code-coverage/index.html" A web page will be open showing the code-coverage based on the functions and the lines of code.

-## Displaying a render and a gameplay
+## Different Command
 * "cmake .." from "build" folder
 * "make" from the same folder
-* "./bin/client render" from  "plt" folder to display the render of a state
+* "./bin/client render" from  "plt"  to display the render of a state
-* "./bin/client engine" from "plt" folder to display a gameplay
+* "./bin/client engine" from "plt"  to display a gameplay
+* "./bin/client random_ai" from "plt"  to play against a random ai
+* "./bin/client heuristic_ai" from "plt"  to play against a random ai
+* "./bin/client thread" from "plt" to separate the engine and render in different threads
+* "./bin/client record" from "plt"  for recording a game
+* "./bin/client play" from "plt"  to replay a recorded game
+* "./bin/server listen" from "plt" for launching a server
+* "./bin/client network" from "plt" for connecting to a lobby

 ## Authors
 * **Moïse BEUGRE**